 Nha Trang – a resort town and prices are rising above the backpackers’ wallet.

-Phu Quoc – an island in the southern of Vietnam, known as its beaches and scuba diving.
+Phu Quoc – an island in the south of Vietnam, known for its beaches and scuba diving.

 3. Cheap and good meals